-Law generally retained by the act authorizes a licensee to take carp, buffalo fish, mullet, suckers, sheepshead, goldfish, bowfin, and gizzard shad with a seine in specified waters.
-The act removes mullet from the types of fish that may be taken with a seine.
+Current law authorizes a licensee to take carp, buffalo fish, mullet, suckers, sheepshead, goldfish, bowfin, and gizzard shad with a seine in specified waters.
+The bill removes mullet from the types of fish that may be taken with a seine.
 (Sec.
 1533.62.)